 The expansion of this group is largely due to the British policy in India which included many more tribal groups and called them the Kuki tribes.
 The Kuki tribes are distinctly marked for their lifestyle which includes their economic, political, social and religious structure, along with spread of Christianity.
 Various changes have been initiated by the government for the upliftment of these tribal groups.

 Origin of Kuki Tribes

-Kuki Tribe of Manipur have been popularly known for its Hillman tradition which includes a number of hilly tribal clans.
-Together they form the Kuki tribe which is scattered in almost all the states of North east India except Arunachal Pradesh.
-These clans share a common past, culture, customs and traditions and share common dialects which originate from the Tibeto-Burman group.
+Kuki Tribe of Manipurcan be historically traced back from the Stone Age.
+While a number of excavations in the region reveal their existence during the Neolithic age, this tribe continues to exist in the ancient India which is visible in the writings of Mahabharata.
+These hilly tribal clans share a common past, culture, customs and traditions and share common dialects which originate from the Tibeto-Burman group.
 The Kukis carry the Mongoloid features and are generally short height with straight black hair, dark brown eyes and brown skin.
-In India the Kuki tribes are mainly found in the areas of Manipur

 History of Kuki Tribes

 The history of Kuki tribes had been mainly discussed in the folklores and the legendary stories of the land that traces its origin.
 Since its creation, this tribe remained significant in the ancient history as well as modern history under the British Empire in India till it was defeated in the Anglo-Kuki War of 1917-1919.

 Society of Kuki Tribes